I’m the Student Coach for Biotechnology

 Be a student for a day

-In addition to answering questions I also show future students around the university for the “student for a day” experience.
+In addition to answering questions, I show future students around the university for the “student for a day” experience.
 We meet in the morning and they follow me around to classes and I give them a tour of the university.
-I really enjoy meeting future students and answering their questions and showing them our beautiful university.
 I have only been in WUR since February 2017 so I am not an expert on the university but explaining how our master’s programme works really makes me appreciate the university and the courses.
 This period I was taking Bioprocess design (the academic consultancy training course for biotechnology) which is 100% group work.
 I had a few students visit during this course and did feel pretty bad because all I could offer was watching us work (mostly behind computers in silent), but they didn’t seem to mind, they got to meet my group members who specialise in other fields and chat to them.

 I really enjoy meeting future students and answering their questions and showing them our beautiful university.